Today we will begin blogging.

 4. On the layout page, have you added the gadget entitled, "Blog List" and added the class blog (eng1d2012.blogspot.ca).
 This will allow you to access the blog each week with a mere click of the mouse!

-ou will need to go your dashboard where you will find your "'Settings" button.
+HOW TO ADD THE QUOTATION: You will need to go your dashboard where you will find your "'Settings" button.
 This will allow you to change your title and add the quotation as the description of the blog.

 Here's an example of a level four response to this assignment: